E300 and E302 Environmental Monitors

 The lithium coin cell battery can be replaced by removing the two screws on the back of the module.
 It is recommended that the battery be replaced with a Panasonic CR2450 lithium coin cell or equivalent capacity (600 mAh) cell to ensure the stated battery life.

 Battery life is dictated by a number of factors including beacon rate, ambient temperature and quality of battery used.
-In typical conditions the monitor is set to transmit every 15 seconds which will result in a battery life in excess of two years.
 A greater battery life can be achieved by using a longer interval between transmissions.

 Beacon Rate